ashpect/backend_assignment/README.md

 4.Hashed Passwords

+5.Books can have
-5.Books have multiple copies and while one user can take only one copy of the book, mutiple users can take the book untill exhausted.
+    1.multiple copies and while one user can take only one copy of the book, mutiple users can take the book untill exhausted.

 DATABASE STRUCTURE :